 Frequently Asked Questions

-Will Congress extend the TCJA?
+Did Congress extend the TCJA?

-Should I accelerate income into 2026?
+Do I still need to accelerate income into 2026?

 Does the TCJA sunset affect estate planning?